 Hearing assessments identify the cause and severity of your hearing loss in order to apply the treatment best suited for your specific condition rather than simply placing an assistive listening instrument in your ear.

-Hearing assessments, such as RealEar Measurement, also help to ensure the actual effectiveness of patient hearing aids to enhance their programming.
-Ongoing hearing assessments help your audiologist to enhance or adjust your treatment to ensure the best results.
+Hearing assessments, such as RealEar Measurement, also help to ensure the actual effectiveness of patient hearing aids.
+Ongoing hearing assessments are necessary for your audiologist to enhance or adjust your treatment to ensure optimal results.
 In short, hearing assessments help to ensure a higher quality of hearing care.

 What You Can Expect from Our Comprehensive Hearing Assessment

 Some people avoid hearing assessments because they don’t know what to expect.
-Hearing assessments at Pacific Hearing are non-invasive and provide our audiologists with a comprehensive set of data used to identify the cause and the best means of treating each specific case.
+Hearing assessments at Pacific Hearing are non-invasive and provide our audiologists with a comprehensive set of data used to identify the cause and the best means to treat each specific case.